 What about connecting to your WiFi at home?
 If your Max 360c can see your home’s internet connection when you sit in the driveway, would that work?
 Obviously this wouldn’t help while driving and you could just use your phone and BT while driving, but could it work for downloading the periodic updates over WiFi?
 Technically yes, but in practice not so much.

-WiFi firmware updates take 5-10 minutes.
-If your routine regularly involves you sitting in your driveway for 10 minutes before leaving, that could work.
+WiFi firmware updates take 5-10 minutes and you have to have WiFi the entire time while you’re updating.
+There’s no way to quickly download the update while parked in front of your house and then driving away while the detector spends a few minutes going through its update process.
+If you lose WiFi during the update process, it fails and you’ll have to start over again next time.
+So if your routine regularly involves you sitting in your driveway for 10 minutes before leaving, that could work.
 I don’t think that’s the case for for most people though.

 What about when you arrive back home?
 If you plug your Max 360c into a power source that’s always on, your detector could update itself while you’re parked and then you could use the Auto Power option to have your detector automatically turn off after you’ve been parked for a while.
 (See my Max 360c setup guide for more info.)
 Since automatic updates require you to press a button and confirm that yes you want to update, this would only work if you are watching your detector when you get home and confirm you want it to update before walking away.